 This award given to the University of Wisconsin-Madison utilized the train-the-trainer model to teach in-service middle and high school teachers to develop and implement multi-day lessons using primary sources.
-A cadre of eight teachers were instructed in the use of the Library of Congress archives and components of quality lessons.
-These teachers then developed, field tested and revised lessons which incorporate primary sources.
-The cadre of teachers will provide professional development sessions to other teachers in their schools to share their knowledge of the use of LOC sources and the integration of primary sources into instruction.
+A cadre of eight teachers was instructed in the use of the Library of Congress archives and components of quality lessons.
+These teachers then developed, field-tested and revised lessons which incorporate primary sources.
+The cadre of teachers will provide professional development sessions with other teachers in their schools to share their knowledge of the use of LOC sources and the integration of primary sources into instruction.
 The lessons developed by the cadre will be shared online.

 Contact: Diana Hess

 This award has been awarded to Lakeland College.
 Pre-service teachers were instructed on the use of the Library of Congress archives and the importance of the use of primary sources in the classroom.
 Students located primary sources to complement the new Wisconsin fourth grade textbook.
 Students compiled resources that were distributed in a bound document to principals of elementary schools in the Sheboygan, Wisconsin area.

 This project challenged pre-service teachers in the history instruction program in the Department of Educational Studies at the University of Wisconsin-La Crosse to think in new ways about the meaningful integration of primary source evidence into history instruction.
 Students planned a unit of study using primary sources from the American Memory Collections.
 The units ranged from home front topics such as rationing and the labor of women to Pearl Harbor, the Japanese-American internment, the Women's Army Corps, the war in the Philippines, and wartime propaganda.
 The Principal Investigator looks forward to following these students during their student teaching experience to see if they integrate the use of primary sources into their instruction.